 - Nathu La Pass (Sikkim): Preferred by those seeking a more vehicle-friendly route.

-- Selection: Due to limited slots, pilgrims will be selected through a computerized, fair random draw (Lucky Draw).
+- Selection: Due to limited slots, the organizers will select pilgrims through a computerized and fair lucky draw.

 Eligibility and Requirements